QuisPic/ae-smooth-zoom/README.md

 ```
 app.activeViewer.views[0].options.zoom = someValue;
 ```
 Save this command in a text file and replace `someValue` with any number.
 In Ae go to "File -> Scripts -> Run Script File..." and select the text file you just saved.
-This should run the script.
+This will run the script.

 ## Build
 You'll need Node.js installed on your computer.
 After Node.js is installed, open the repo folder in the Terminal and run: